 Types of Implants

 Single Tooth Implants

-If you have lost a tooth due to decay, accident or from periodontal disease, that one tooth can be easily replaced using a dental implant.
+If you have lost a tooth due to decay, trauma or periodontal disease, it can be easily replaced using a dental implant.
 Your new tooth will look, feel and function just like your natural teeth.

-If you are missing more than one tooth, then multiple dental implants might be the best solution for you.
-Two fixtures or more are implanted and the crowns are attached to them, leaving other natural teeth intact and restoring the patients mouth back to ideal function.
+If you are missing more than one tooth, then multiple implants might be the best solution for you.
+Two or more fixtures are implanted, and the crowns are attached to them, leaving other natural teeth intact and restoring the mouth back to ideal function.

 Full Arch Implants

 Patients who need to replace a full upper and/or lower set of teeth can now opt for an implant retained overdenture, or implant retained and supported full arch bridge.
 Implants are placed, and then a full arch of teeth is attached to them, offering the function and esthetic look you have always dreamed of.